Xeno (series): Reception

 Xenoblade Chronicles is thus far the highest praised series title by critics, earning perfect scores from Digital Spy, Joystiq, GamePro and RPGamer, and near-perfect scores from most other video gaming websites and magazines.
 The game received "universal acclaim", according to review aggregator Metacritic.
 It was also nominated for many awards, such as the 2011 Japan Game Awards where the title received the "Excellence" award.
 It was also nominated for many “Best RPG” and Best Wii/Wii U Game”.
 It was also nominated by IGN in the "Best Overall Role-playing Game" and "Best Overall Story" categories.
 Xenoblade Chronicles X also had its admirers, with Japanese gaming publication Dengeki giving the game a positive review, referring to it as a masterpiece; they praised the gameplay, detailed world, story direction, and music, and said it has a "very high degree of perfection".
 Nintendo Life praised the game's battle system, deep upgrade pathways, vast world size, and graphics, but criticized the occasional difficulty spike and fetch quest.
 GameSpot stated that, of "all the open-world games to come out this year, Xenoblade Chronicles X may be the most formidable" as a "truly enormous game, both in scale and scope," praising the landscapes, creature design, unlockables and quests, combat, and character progression and customization, but criticizing the inconsistent soundtrack, ambiguous systems, and disappointing story.
 Xenoblade Chronicles 2 received wide acclaim.
 John Rairdin of Nintendo World Report, who gave a 9.5 rating out of 10 to the title, considered the game "one of the finest JRPGs of the generation and perhaps of all time" and highly praising the music, "diverse world", "fresh and engaging combat", and "thrilling storyline", stating: "Washing over any minor issues is one of the most engaging stories I’ve ever played, a vastly improved and fun combat system, and an out-of-this-world soundtrack.
 It sets a precedent for JRPGs on the Switch that I doubt will be topped."
 IGN Japan gave a very positive review, stating that it "offers a timeless tale of adventure and an incredibly deep battle system."
 However, they criticized the fact that "its mechanics are not always well explained".
-The most recent title is an expansion called Xenoblade Chronicles 2: Torna – The Golden Country which was positively received, with some critics expressing enthusiasm for the story expansion.
+Its expansion, Xenoblade Chronicles 2: Torna – The Golden Country, was positively received, with some critics expressing enthusiasm for the story expansion.
 Other critics cited endearing, relatable characters, interesting story, and an improved battle system.